 Provide examples of how rules can keep children safe and identify rules to help children stay safe in various situations (e.g., related to medicines, playground safety, physical education, threats of violence, personal space and boundaries).
+[HPE]

 Demonstrate how to respond (e.g., yell, get away, tell an adult, seek help) and get help in a variety of emergency situations including when and how to call 9-1-1.
+[HE]

-Identify safe people to confide in and places to go if feeling personally threatened (e.g., someone says they will hurt or harm you).
+Identify safe adults to confide in and places to go if feeling personally threatened (e.g., someone says they will hurt or harm you).
+[HE]

+Demonstrate the ability to ask a trusted adult for help (including for problem-solving) in a variety of situations.
+[HPE; SE]

 Recognize safe, unsafe, and inappropriate touching and demonstrate how to tell a trusted adult if this happens.
+[HE]

 Identify and practice behaviors for personal safety: say no, get away, tell a grown-up.
+[HE]

-Physical Activity and Fitness [PK.2.PF]
+Physical Activity and Fitness [2.2.PF]

-Exhibit positive self-concept, self-esteem, and confidence in abilities in a variety of settings, including practicing new movement skills, demonstrating skills to peers, and participating in competitive games and activities.
+Exhibit positive self-concept, self-esteem, and confidence in abilities in a variety of settings, including practicing new movement skills, demonstrating skills to peers, and participating in cooperative and competitive games and activities.
+[PE]

+Recognize body responses, physiological changes in their bodies, and emotions during movement and physical activity.
+[HPE].

-Identify and describe strengths related to physical activity and movement skills and those for which extra effort is needed to experience success.
+Identify and describe strengths and interests related to physical activity and movement skills and those for which extra effort and practice is needed to experience success.
+[PE]

-Exhibit prosocial behavior and contribute to the creation and maintenance of safe, supporting learning environments.
+Exhibit prosocial behavior and contribute to the creation and maintenance of safe, supportive learning environments.
+[PE; SE]

 Participate safely in a variety of physical education situations, including independent, partner and group activities, with and without equipment.
+[PE]

-Identify physical activity as a health-promoting habit that contributes to overall health and well-being, as well as the benefits of these habits on physical well-being (e.g., heart health, muscle-building) and mental health (e.g., stress management).
+Identify physical activity as a health-promoting habit that contributes to overall health and well-being, and list the benefits of these habits on physical well-being (e.g., activities that strengthen the heart and cardiovascular system, contribute to fitness, muscle-building) and mental health (e.g., stress management).
+[HPE]

-Identify opportunities, in and out of the school setting, for safe, active play, and physical activity for personal enjoyment and challenge.
+Identify opportunities, in and out of the school setting, for safe, active play, and physical activity for self-expression, social interaction, personal enjoyment and challenge.
+[PE]

 Set a short-term physical activity goal relevant to specific needs and abilities, take meaningful action toward achieving the goal, and identify people at home or at school who can help when assistance is needed to achieve the goal.
+[PE]

 Practice 3: Social Awareness, Relationship, and Communication Skills.